|Top download speed

 Our comparison pages are easy to use.
 We list all the Virgin Media and Sky packages in order of price, with the cheapest ones right at the top.
-Click the deal’s name to find out more.
+Click the ‘More Info’ button to find out more about any of the deals above.
 Clicking will show you all sorts of extra info, from channel lists and HD options to a detailed price breakdown.
-Navigate to the right of the package and click the ‘see deal’ button once you’ve picked a deal.
+Navigate to the right of the package and click the ‘Get Deal’ button once you’ve picked a deal.

-Sky and Virgin Media aren’t available everywhere.
+Sky and Virgin Media both have excellent coverage across the UK, but they aren’t available everywhere.
 Enter your postcode in our checker at the top of the page to see if they’re available where you are.

-Small print often hides a devilish amount of detail, from installation fees to charges for receiving paper bills.
+Small print often hides a devilish amount of detail, from installation and delivery fees to charges for receiving paper bills.
 There are several details to look out for when picking a deal.

 Make a list of what you’re looking for before you start comparing.
-Decide on the channels you want, the broadband speed you’re after, and the type of phone plan you want (do you want free calls all week or just at weekends, for instance?).
-Once you’ve made your list, click the deal’s name to see if it contains everything that you’re after.
+Decide on the channels you want, the broadband speed you’re after, and if you want to add on a call plan.
+Call plans differ depending on where and when you’ll be calling, so be sure to find a call plan that suits your needs.
+Once you’ve made your list, click the ‘More Info’ button to see if the deal you are looking at contains everything that you’re after.

 Some of the packages and deals may have installation fees.
 Where available, we’ve listed them on the deal itself.
-Some installation charges, such as new line installation fees, are not listed.
+Some installation charges, such as new line installation fees or connection charges, are not listed.
 These installation charges can be expensive, sometimes running into hundreds of pounds.
 Be sure to factor them into your finances when deciding on a deal.

 Delivery charges are common with TV and broadband packages, but are generally less than £10.
 If you want to receive paper bills you’ll have to pay more.
 The same applies if you want to pay for services without relying on direct debit payments.